antoine-jacquet/antoine-jacquet.github.io/index.md

 ## About me

 I am a PhD candidate in Economics at the [Toulouse School of Economics](https://www.tse-fr.eu).
-I am an applied microeconomist with interests at the intersection of Labor & Demographic economics and the Economics of culture.
+I am an applied microeconomist with interests at the intersection of Labor and Demographic economics and Cultural economics.

 <!--
 In my [research](.\research.html), I am broadly interested in how culture interacts with economic incentives and outcomes, with the aim to understand how policies differentially affect cultural minorities.